bsidescapetown/bsidescapetown.github.io/_pages/bsides-conf/2023-location.md

 ---

 ## Location:
 We loved our venue and had positive feedback on 2022, but parking and space can be an issue.
-This year we are changing things up again.
+This year we are changing things up again with a larger venue.

-University of Cape Town Breakwater Lodge - V&A Waterfront:  [https://www.gsb.uct.ac.za/about-the-gsb/campus-locations](https://www.gsb.uct.ac.za/about-the-gsb/campus-locations)
+This year's event will be held at the  University of Cape Town Breakwater Lodge - V&A Waterfront:  [https://www.gsb.uct.ac.za/about-the-gsb/campus-locations](https://www.gsb.uct.ac.za/about-the-gsb/campus-locations)

 The venue is one street up from most of the tourist milling of the V&A waterfront, which gives us more privacy and parking.
 Parking will be ample and you can mill around the V&A Waterfront if you feel like moving around.